mizumm/asciidoc3/README.md

 Python 3.5.2

 ## Copying
 Copyright © 2018 Berthold Gehrke <berthold.gehrke@gmail.com>.
-Free use of this software is granted under the terms of the Affero GNU General
-Public License version 3 (AGPLv3).
+Free use of this software is granted under the terms of the GNU General Public License version 3 (GPLv3).